PerryHighCS/ZombieLand/README.md

 The WorldBuilder folder contains a Greenfoot scenario that functions as a level editor for the ZombieLand scenarios.

-ZombieLandPackager is a manager for the scenarios, allowing scenarios to be built into Greenfoot packages
+ZombieLandPackager is a manager for the scenarios, allowing scenarios to be built into Greenfoot packages for easy distribution.